How PE Buys Contractors at 6-9x EBITDA — The 4 Numbers They Actually Read

 - Accrual basis accounting (not cash basis)

-- GAAP-compliant financial statements
+- Accrual-basis financial statements (your CPA can formalize)

 - Consistent treatment of revenue recognition